Indonesia’s Merapi volcano spews hot clouds, 500 evacuate

-JAKARTA, Indonesia (AP) — Indonesia’s Mount Merapi volcano spewed avalanches of hot clouds Thursday morning as more than 500 residents were evacuated from its fertile slopes.
+YOGYAKARTA, Indonesia (AP) — Indonesia’s Mount Merapi volcano spewed avalanches of hot clouds Thursday morning as hundreds of residents were evacuated from its fertile slopes.

-Fog was covering the volcano at the time, so the distance the pyroclastic clouds spread was not visually observed.
+Lighter eruptions continued during the day, with a column of hot clouds rising 200 meters (yards) above the crater.

+The initial eruption of pyroclastic clouds was obscured by fog over the mountain.
 The amplitude record and seismic recording data from Geological Disaster Technology Research and Development Center estimated the hot clouds spread less than 1 kilometer (0.6 miles) from the crater.

-Local authorities on Thursday evacuated more than 500 people living on the mountain in Magelang district on Java Island.
+Local authorities evacuated more than 500 people living on the mountain in Magelang district on Java Island.

 “Until now, the potential danger is not more than 5 kilometers (3 miles),” chief of Yogyakarta’s Volcanology and Geological Hazard Mitigation Center, Hanik Humaida, said in a statement.